gbrdev/react-hacks/README.md

 # react-hacks
-Tools I use most with projects made in react (Portuguese) | (English)
+Tools I use most with projects made in react<br>
+(Portuguese) | (English)

 ### Hook useSWR